 How to Add Wireless IAQ Sensors to a Building

 Should the building’s existing infrastructure fail to include support for IAQ monitoring, then a retrofit scenario would exist.
-Retrofitting a BAS represents a costly option due to installation of wired network connections and BAS software upgrades.
+Retrofitting a BAS represents a costly option due to the installation of wired network connections and BAS software upgrades.
 The time required for project scoping, installation, and commissioning can also be prohibitive.

 For buildings without a BAS or buildings having a functionally-obsolete BAS, wireless IAQ retrofits represent the way forward.
 The Internet of Things (IoT) delivers today’s answers.
 Wireless IAQ nodes take only minutes to install and connect wirelessly to an on-site gateway.